 To welcome the growing LinkedIn team in Shanghai, the company snagged a new 1,800-square-meter office space in Shanghai’s commercial landmark IAPM.
-The Orangeblowfish got to work planning environmental artwork to build an inspiring space for better creativity and communication, with the expertise of M Moser’s interior design which brings a rejuvenating indoor space experience.
+The Orangeblowfish was assigned to work on planning, creating and designing environmental artwork to build an inspiring space for better creativity and communication, with the expertise of M Moser’s interior design which brings a rejuvenating indoor space experience.

 Creativity, Our Common Belief